 Oh yes, guess what, the microwave is one of them!
 You have to watch it carefully, though (I had a near miss spillover one time – yikes ) and may prefer the use of a double boiler – a tool used for culinary purposes.
 This was it is slower, but you’ve got more control over the mixture.

 Now pour the mixture into your chosen mold.
 If you want to spray the inside with cooking spray you can but it’s not necessary.

-Once you get the hang of these steps and how the process works, you’re certainly going to want to expand on your creativity no doubt…following are some great techniques to try.
+Once you get the hang of these steps and how the process works, you’re certainly going to want to expand on your creativity no doubt.

 One thing that was a lot of fun to do is to swirl the colors a little, I usually waited until I had some fragrance in and poured it in the mold, then I added a few drops of different colors and using a toothpick, gently let the colors swirl around.
 To get that effect you have to be very subtle or the colors will definitely bleed together.